Social media accounts after death

 If you want to plan for your digital accounts, you may wish to:

-1. Create a comprehensive list of all your digital accounts
+1. People often create a comprehensive list of all their digital accounts.

-2. Document where important files or communications are stored online
+2. People often document where important files or communications are stored online.

-3. Decide which accounts you'd like memorialised, closed, or transferred after your death
+3. People often decide which accounts they would like memorialised, closed, or transferred after death.

-4. Note any special instructions for specific platforms or sensitive accounts
+4. People often record any special instructions for specific platforms or sensitive accounts.

-5. Consider whether you want to use a password manager and how your executor will access it
+5. People often consider whether to use a password manager and how an executor would access it.

-6. Document the location of this digital inventory somewhere your family or executor can find it
+6. People often document the location of this digital inventory somewhere family or an executor can find it.

-7. Discuss your digital preferences with your family members or intended estate administrator
+7. People often discuss their digital preferences with family members or an intended estate administrator.

-8. Review the terms of service for your main accounts to understand their policies on account closure or memorialisation
+8. People often review the terms of service for their main accounts to learn the policies on account closure or memorialisation.

 How LawConnect can help